I love that people feel inspired to get busy with natural DIY, and then want to share their creations with the world!

-The information below is designed to get you thinking, and have you travel down the right path – it is not a comprehensive list, and it’s important to note that rules and regulations are always changing so what may have been current when I wrote this blog could be very different by the time you’re reading it.
-Here’s what I can tell you though…
+The information below is designed to get you thinking, and have you travel down the right path.
+It is not a comprehensive list, and it’s important to note that rules and regulations are always changing so what may have been current when I wrote this blog could be very different by the time you’re reading it.

 Set yourself up as a registered business and get yourself an ABN.
 Check out this link (Aussies only).
 Assuming you’re starting out from your home kitchen/office/shed, check your local council regulations on running businesses, and selling products, from your place of residence.
 You may also be entitled to some insurance/tax kickbacks from working from home.